 Eurora won’t let you down after allocating the right HS code to your goods.
 We can also help you with VAT and duties calculation thanks to our Duty & Tax calculation engine.
 It gives you full visibility of VAT and duty payable before you dispatch your order.
 Our automated solution can assign VAT and Duty rates in any currency for more than 160 countries.
 We also cover de minimis thresholds and active free trade agreements, so you can be sure to comply with all the distance selling regulations.

 You can easily sell your goods under DDP rules without fearing penalties.
-Use our Customs Clearance service!
+Get in touch with us!